toolboc/IoTEdge-DevOps/README.md

 | tenantId   | The tenant id for the Service Principal | Required |
 | subscriptionId   | The azure subscription id where the IoT Hub is deployed | Required |

+To test these parameters on a local Docker on Linux instance to rule out any potential issues, you can use the following command:

+`
+docker run -d -e spAppUrl=<spAppURl> -e spPassword=<spPassword> -e tenantId=<tenantId> -e subscriptionId=<subscriptionId> -e iothub_name=<iothub_name> -e environment=qa --name qa-test --restart no -v /var/run/docker.sock:/var/run/docker.sock toolboc/azure-iot-edge-device-container
+`

+If the container fails to start, there is likely an issue with the parameters provided.
+If these fail locally, they will also likely fail in the release build.

-To fix the artifact source, select "Pipeline => Add an artifact":
+Once you have properly set the variables for the Release, we need to fix the artifact source, select "Pipeline => Add an artifact":

 ![Add New Artifact](/content/AddNewArtifact.PNG)